Coordination Number and Name Registration

 The application is free of charge and can be filed at all Swedish consulates in the US and at the Embassy in Washington.
 The child must be present when the application is filed, and must be accompanied by at least one legal guardian.
 More detailed information about the structure and function of coordination numbers is available from the Swedish Tax Agency.

 An application is filed in person at the Embassy in Washington during regular opening hours, no appointment is necessary.

 The following documents are required:

-- Original documentation proving U.S. resident status (valid visa or green card) or U.S. citizenship (naturalization certificate AND U.S. passport) of Swedish legal guardian(s) (or notarized copy thereof - see below for important notice regarding notarized copies.)
+- Original documentation proving U.S. resident status (valid visa or green card) or U.S. citizenship (naturalization certificate AND U.S. passport) of Swedish legal guardian(s)

 - Processing time is approximately 6-8 weeks.